ManyBugs and IntroClass Benchmarks for Automated Repair of C Programs

-IntroClass.tar.gz is a downloadable zip file of the IntroClass benchmarks.
+IntroClass.tar.gz is a downloadable single-file archive of the IntroClass benchmarks.

 VirtualMachines/ and its subdirectories contain the ISOs for the two versions of Fedora that appear on the virtual machines.
 The baseline ManyBugs results were attained on a machine running Fedora 13.
 We also provide a Fedora 20 image that is suitable for running many of the scenarios.